 It is allowed to lock bytes which are past EOF.
 But there is no guarantee that will be enough, as the file could grow more.
 "EOF-sticky" ranges can be specifying with a length of 0 bytes.
 Such ranges will always extend to EOF, no matter the file growth.

-Corollary: flock can be emulated using the $\langle 0,0\rangle$ range fcntl can be used to request POSIX locking as follows:
+Corollary: flock can be emulated using the (0,0) range

 POSIX locking - invocation